USS Franklin (CV-13): Post-war

 Franklin received four battle stars for her World War II service.
 After the war, Franklin was opened to the public for Navy Day celebrations.
 On 17 February 1947, she was decommissioned at Bayonne, New Jersey.

 While Franklin lay mothballed at Bayonne, she was redesignated as an attack aircraft carrier CVA-13 on 1 October 1952, an antisubmarine warfare support carrier CVS-13 on 8 August 1953 and, ultimately, as an aircraft transport AVT-8 on 15 May 1959.
 However, she never went to sea again, and was stricken from the Naval Vessel Register on 1 October 1964.
-She and Bunker Hill – which also had sustained severe damage from aerial attack – were the only carriers in their class that never saw any active-duty postwar service, though their wartime damage had been successfully repaired.
-In fact it was their like-new condition which kept them out of commission, as the Navy for many years envisioned an "ultimate reconfiguration" for them which never took place.
+She and Bunker Hill, which also had sustained severe damage from a kamikaze attack, were the only carriers in their class that never saw any active-duty postwar service, but their wartime damage had been successfully repaired.
+In fact, it was their like-new condition which kept them out of commission, as the Navy for many years envisioned an "ultimate reconfiguration" for them, which never took place.

-The Navy initially sold Franklin to the Peck Iron and Metal Company of Portsmouth, Virginia, but reclaimed her due to an urgent Bureau of Ships requirement for her four turbo generators.
+The Navy initially sold Franklin to the Peck Iron and Metal Company of Portsmouth, Virginia, but reclaimed her because of an urgent Bureau of Ships requirement for her four turbo generators.
 She was again sold for scrap to the Portsmouth Salvage Company of Chesapeake, Virginia, on 27 July 1966.
 She departed naval custody under tow (by the Red Star Towing Company) on the evening of 1 August 1966.